Azure/azure-sdk-for-cpp/sdk/keyvault/azure-security-keyvault-secrets/test/samples/sample2-backup-restore/sample2-backup-restore.md

 ## Creating a Secret

-To create a secret all you need to set id the name and secret value.
+Call SetSecret to create a secret with the name and secret value.

 ```cpp Snippet:SecretSample2SetSecret
 std::string secretName("MySampleSecret");